Rick-Phoenix/sketch/docs/src/cli_docs.md

   Possible values: `patch`, `minor`, `exact`

-* `--catalog` — Uses the pnpm catalog for default dependencies
+* `--catalog` — Uses the pnpm catalog for default dependencies, and automatically adds dependencies marked with `catalog:` to `pnpm-workspace.yaml`
 * `--no-convert-latest` — Does not convert dependencies marked as `latest` to a version range

 ## `sketch ts monorepo`

-Generates a new typescript monorepo
+Generates a new typescript monorepo inside the `out_dir`

 **Usage:** `sketch ts monorepo [OPTIONS]`